curityio/github-authenticator/README.rst

     :target: https://curity.io/resources/code-examples/status/

 This project provides an opens source GitHub Authenticator plug-in for the Curity Identity Server.
-This allows an administrator to add functionality to Curity which will then enable end users to login using their GitHub credentials.
-The app that integrates with Curity may also be configured to receive the GitHub access token, allowing it to manage resources in a GitHub.
+This allows an administrator to add functionality to the Curity Identity Server which will then enable end users to login using their GitHub credentials.
+The app that integrates with the Curity Identity Server may also be configured to receive the GitHub access token, allowing it to manage resources in a GitHub.

 System Requirements
 ~~~~~~~~~~~~~~~~~~~

-* Curity Identity Server 2.4.0 and `its system requirements <https://developer.curity.io/docs/latest/system-admin-guide/system-requirements.html>`_
+* Curity Identity Server 7.1.0 and `its system requirements <https://developer.curity.io/docs/latest/system-admin-guide/system-requirements.html>`_

 Requirements for Building from Source
 """""""""""""""""""""""""""""""""""""

 * Maven 3
-* Java JDK v.
-8
+* Java SDK 17 or later

 Compiling the Plug-in from Source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~